carlos-a-rodriguez/datakick/README.rst

 .. image:: https://travis-ci.org/carlos-a-rodriguez/datakick.svg?branch=master
     :target: https://travis-ci.org/carlos-a-rodriguez/datakick

+**Update** - datakick.org was shutdown in March 2020.
+Therefore, this package no longer works.
+This repo will remain here but will receive no further updates.

 datakick is a python wrapper for the `Datakick`_ open product database API.

 Check out the `full documentation`_ or skip to the quick tutorial below.